 • When the object is further away from the observer, then the size of the object becomes smaller.

-• When the object is moved away from the observer, the details of the object decreases.
+• When the object is moved away from the observer, the details of the object decrease.

 • When the object is moved away from the observer.
-The tones of the object becomes weaker.
+The tones of the object become weaker.

-• When the object moves farther away from the observer, the colours of the object fades away gradually.
+• When the object moves farther away from the observer, the colors of the object fade away gradually.

 And when you keep these elements of aerial perspective in art in your mind, then a layered landscape drawing could be made.
 The illusion of distance and depth is created by the graduating colours and tones as you will be building the layers.